liddiard/react-kofi-overlay/README.md

 This has some limitations:

-- It only allows you to choose from a handful of button calls-to-action, which may not meet your needs.
+- Only a few choices for button CTA (call-to-action text)
-- It provides a limited selection of background color choices, which may not match your website theme.
+- Limited selection of background color choices
-- It requires you to load a `<script>` tag from their CDN, which creates a global variable, and you then need to call a method on that global to render the donate button.
+- Requires you to load a `<script>` tag from their CDN, which creates a global variable, and you then need to call a method on that global to render the donate button.
 Few potential issues with that:
-  - Requires an extra network request on every page load.
+  - Requires an extra network request on every page load
-  - Doesn't work well with modern JS bundling + import/export systems like Webpack.
+  - Doesn't work well with modern JS bundling + import/export syntax
-  - Doesn't work well with a React component-based frontend.
+  - Doesn't work well with a React component-based frontend
   - Doesn't play nice with web frameworks like Next.js.
 Next.js makes it difficult to inject an arbitrary script like `kofiWidgetOverlay.draw(...)` – and to only run that code after the external `overlay-widget.js` script is loaded.

 This component is designed to address those limitations.

-## Installation
+## Install

 ```bash
 npm install react-kofi-overlay